 1. Use the arrow keys to move the cursor to the place where you want to make an icon.
-2. Press ENT and the screen shows a "Select Icon Symbol" menu.
-3. Press \leftarrow or \uparrow or \rightarrow or \downarrow to select your icon symbol, then press ENT.
+2. Press ENT and the Select Icon Symbol menu will appear.
+3. Press $\uparrow \downarrow$, $\leftarrow \rightarrow$ to select your icon symbol and press ENT.
 The icon appears on the map.

-Cursor selects icon location, left; Select Icon Symbol menu, center; Boat Ramp icon on map, right.
+Cursor selects icon location (left).
+Select Icon Symbol menu (center), Music note icon on map (right).
 (Cursor has been moved for clarity.)